inika1/geo_proj/README.md

     if the data column has country locations, they must be either country names or ISO-3 country codes

     if the data column has USA state locations, they must be the state names or the two letter abbreviations of the names

+### time slider:

+    if the csv file contains a column for time(years only), the values will be shown on the time slider

+    when a year is selected data only from that year will be shown

 there are two demo datasets(named demo_data1 and demo_data2 in this repository)